Here are some nifty and strange-but-true flight facts that I found interesting and that you may not have previously known:

 An airplane does not have to leave on time for the flight to be “on time.”
 The only thing that matters is when the flight arrives at the gate.
 Flights that have consistent delays may pad their flight time, allowing for more time to arrive at the gate, a tactic that airlines all over seem to be in favor of.
 There is usually a 14-minute window at the gate that allows a plane to still be considered “on time.”

 Planes do not avoid the Bermuda Triangle.
-Though over a thousand planes have been reported to go down and/or missing in the area, pilots do not avoid going over the area for its reputation alone.
+Though dozens of planes have been reported to go down and/or missing in the area, pilots do not avoid going over the area for its reputation alone.
 Doing so would necessitate a 1,800 mile (2,900 km) detour.

 Sometimes the seat belt signs overhead will light up at times other than takeoff, landing, and turbulence.
 The most interesting time, in my opinion, is when the pilot needs to step outside of the cockpit to use the restroom.
 Passengers must all remain seated, is the thought here, and a cabin crewmember even guards the cockpit door to make sure that no one tries to commandeer the plane.